plouc/nivo/packages/core/migration.md

 - passes `make init` (building all packages from scratch)
 - passes `make packages-lint`
 - passes `make packates-test` (but non-typescript tests are disabled)
-- runs `make storybook` and produces working charts (but non-typescript charts don't work)
+- runs `make storybook` and produces working charts (but non-typescript charts are disabled)

 ### Open issues/questions